-- Unlike regular pie dough, you will not need chilled butter for this recipe.
+- Unlike regular dough, you will not need chilled butter for this recipe.

-- That also means that the pastry doesn’t need time to chill in the fridge, and that makes this recipe faster than a regular pie recipe.
+- That also means that the pastry doesn’t need time to chill in the fridge, and that makes this recipe faster than a similar recipe.

-- You will only make one portion of pastry for both the pie case and the crumbles.
+- You will only make one portion of pastry for both the case and the crumbles.